 Results: For all EIDE funds not expended from the prior fiscal year, we obtained copies of letters from the Grant Administrator at the DSHS approving the carryover of funds to the next fiscal year.
-We found no exceptions as a result of applying this procedure for Fiscal Years 2015 and 2016.
+We found one exception as a result of applying this procedure for Fiscal Years 2015 and 2016.
+The Town requested and was approved to transfer \$139.60 from grant D-02-13 to D-06-15; however, the Town only had \$39.60 of funds available to transfer.